 To be allowed to or to have to?

-I hope that after reading this article, you fully understood the difference between “müssen” and “dürfen.”
+After reading this article, I hope you fully understood the difference between “müssen” and “dürfen.”
 You can also check out the song “Du must gar nix” to hear an example of how Germans use “müssen”.
-If you want to know more about other modal verbs, you can check out the difference between “wollen” and “möchten.”
+To know more about other modal verbs, you can check the difference between “wollen” and “möchten.”

 Hi there!
 Though I provide all blog content for free, your support will be very much appreciated. 🙂